Rebellion in Patagonia: Plot

-With workers planning another strike to enforce the terms of the agreement, employers, backed by Chile and Britain, successfully force the government to round up union leaders and militants.
+With workers planning another strike to enforce the terms of the agreement, employers, backed by Chile and Britain, successfully convince the government to round up union leaders and militants.
 Another general strike is called in response.
-While strikers take hostages to defend themselves, bandits known as the Red Council who had previously taken part in the attack on the convoy of replacement workers and refused to disarm, take advantage of the unsettled situation to raid isolated estates.
+While strikers take hostages to defend themselves, a gang of common criminals known as the Red Council, who had previously taken part in the attack on the convoy of strikebreakers and refused to disarm, take advantage of the unsettled situation to raid isolated estates.

-Zavala is told of the continuing unrest despite his efforts, that he workers had not upheld their bargain by disarming, and to "Think of Chile" implying a threat to their borders, and is ordered to restore order in such a way as to permanently remove the threat of rebellion due to socialist or anarchist ideas, which they do by using acting in force, opening fire on strikers without warning, surprising the strikers who had held him in high regard for settling the earlier dispute in their favor.
-Following this initial fight and others using similar tactics Zavala begins carrying out summary executions, especially of the leaders and even of delegations acting under a flag of truce, some of whom are made to dig their own graves.
-Eventually the Red Council is captured in a villa they were raiding and the anarcho-syndicalists decide to surrender to Zavala.
-Armed landowners participate in the suppression of the strikers, identifying the leaders with most of the leaders of the movement being executed with only one managing to escape.
-Others are tied naked to fences or made to run the gauntlet.
+Back in Buenos Aires, Zavala is told by Interior Minister Ramón Gómez of the continuing unrest despite his efforts, that the workers had not upheld their compromise to laid down weapons, and to "Think of Chile", implying a threat to Argentina's border integrity.
+Zavala decides to restore order in Patagonia in such a way as to permanently remove the threat of another anarchist rebellion.
+Zavala orders his troops to open fire on strikers at sight, taking by surprise those who had held him in high regard for settling the earlier dispute in their favor.
+The colonel carries out summary executions by firing squad of those captured alive, especially of leaders and even of full delegations acting under a flag of truce.
+Some of them are made to dig their own graves.
+The death of a conscript during an exchange of fire with the strikers in a railway station further enrages Zavala, to the point that he breaks a previous promise to spare the lives of those who voluntarily submit to the authorities.
+The Red Council, actually a band of marauders with no ideology, are also captured in a homestead they were raiding at the same time that the anarcho-syndicalists decide to surrender to Zavala.
+Armed landowners participate in the elimination of the strikers by identifying the ringleaders among the mass of prisoners; the movement's key figures are executed, with only one (Soto) managing to escape to Chile.
+Others, accused of looting, are tied naked to fences in sub-zero temperatures or made to run the gauntlet.
+Ironically, the outlaws of the Red Council are formally arrested and get trial under normal proceedings.

-After the slaughter, the previous agreement is annulled and wages are reduced.
-The film ends with oligarchs congratulating the lieutenant colonel in charge of the massacre during a celebration and singing For He's a Jolly Good Fellow in English.
+After the slaughter, the previous agreement is rescinded and wages are reduced.
+The film ends with oligarchs congratulating Colonel Zavala during a celebration and singing For He's a Jolly Good Fellow in English, while the camera shows the embarrassment on Zavala's face, as he realises the very interests he had been working for.